Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

 \subsubsection{Batch Sampling}

-During the training process, four data batches are regularly sampled from the two buffers, denoted as $\mathcal{B}_{\mathrm{D}}^{\pi}$, $\mathcal{B}_{\mathrm{D}}^{Q}$, $\mathcal{B}_{\mathrm{I}}^{\pi}$, and $\mathcal{B}_{I}^Q$, respectively.
-The subscript $\mathcal{D}$ indicates that the batches are sampled from the Demo Buffer and $\mathcal{I}$ means from the Replay Buffer.
-The superscripts $\pi$ and $Q$ denote that the batches are used to update the neural networks.
-The data in the batches are used to update the parameters of the actor and critic networks.
+During the training process, four data batches are regularly sampled from the two buffers, denoted as $\mathcal{B}_{\mathrm{D}}^{\pi}$, $\mathcal{B}_{\mathrm{D}}^{Q}$, $\mathcal{B}_{\mathrm{R}}^{\pi}$, and $\mathcal{B}_{\mathrm{R}}^{Q}$, respectively, where the subscripts $\mathrm{D}$ and $\mathrm{R}$ and the superscripts $\pi$ and $Q$ indicate from the demo buffer, from the replay buffer, for the actor, and for the critic, respectively.
 The sampling is conducted individually and independently to eliminate the dependence between the samples.
 The sampling process is represented as double dashed arrows in Fig.~\ref{fig:over_view}.
-The sampling frequency of the data batches is usually the same as the update rate of the networks.
+The sampling frequency of the data batches is the same as the update rate of the networks.